-- On the document, click on a medium grey area of the image to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename it Medium.
-Press Enter/Return to commit the change. - Activate the Posterized layer.
+- Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename the layer Medium.
+Press Enter/Return to commit the change. - Activate the Posterize 1 layer.

-- On the document, click on a black area of the image to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename it Black.
+- On the document, click on a black area of the image. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename it Black.
 Press Enter/Return to commit the change.